herrhundt/05-AoC-SupplyStacks/README.md

 <b>Interesting methods:</b>
 <br>
 <ul>
-  <li> The stacks have to be build up manually and filled manually, since i was too lazy. </li>
+  <li> The stacks have to be built up manually and filled manually, since i was too lazy. </li>
 </ul>